projecthorus/webhorus/README.md

-It's advised not to install this python package locally as it will break horusdemodlib and crcmod packages.
+It's advised not to install this python package locally as it will break horusdemodlib packages.

 Build process (docker)
 ```